Get the vax

 Get answers to your questions about getting the COVID-19 vaccine by clicking on the questions below.

-Everyone 12 years of age and older is now eligible for vaccination in the US.
-Some states require pre-registration for a vaccine appointment.
+Everyone 12 years of age and older is now eligible for COVID-19 vaccination in the U.S. Some states require pre-registration for a vaccine appointment.
 Maryland does not.
-All mass vaccination sites in the state now allow walk-ins.
-Some pharmacies also allow walk-ins.
+While many mass vaccination sites have closed, there are still three in the state.
+Many vaccination sites including pharmacies now allow walk-ins.

 Even if you are young and healthy, you should still get the vaccine when you are eligible.
 You should get the vaccine to protect yourself, and your loved ones.
 The vaccine can prevent serious illness, and limit hospitalization and death.